SAP Cloud Platform Open Connectors gives you easy access to our connectors, common resources, formulas, and APIs.

 Search for a specific log entry or metric.

-Filter the results by company, date, and time.
+Filter the results by date and time.

 Everything you can do in SAP Cloud Platform Open Connectors, you can accomplish with a uniform API.
 You can view each of our endpoints and make requests with the interactive documentation.